bwz3rbot/Discord-3-Strike-Bot/README.md

 # Installing <a name = "installing"></a>

-First, you must install Node.js and MongoDB.
+This project runs on Node.js and uses a MongoDB database.
+You'll need to download and install both before moving on.
 You can use the official download links to get [Node.js here](https://nodejs.org/en/download/) and [MongoDB here](https://docs.mongodb.com/manual/administration/install-community/).

 To check that Node and Mongo have been correctly installed, run these commands:
 ```